Japanese Seaweed Salad (& 4 Delicious Pairings!)

 Delicious Twists & Additions

 Wakame sports a noodle-like appearance that makes it perfect for the salad.
-However, feel free to use other varieties like arame, hijiki, and konbu.
+However, feel free to use other varieties like arame, hijiki, konbu, and nori seaweeds.

 Also adding other ingredients as desired, including: